myichild/iifjs/README.md

 In some projects the logic needed to implement some business or application rules becomes unwieldy when written as a set of IF statements.
 In these situations I have found the inference IF approach useful.
-Depending on the problem being addressed when the business rules count starts to exceed eight to twelve rules it may be better to consider moving towards using a simple engine like iifjs.
+Depending on the problem being addressed when the business rule count starts to exceed eight to twelve rules it may be better to consider moving towards using a simple engine like Iif.js.

 A move to using an inference IF approach is a judgement call.

-These are some guidelines I have followed for choosing to move logic into and inference IF set of rules:
+These are some guidelines I have followed for choosing to move logic into an inference IF set of rules:

 1. The business logic is still unfolding and your code already looks like a rat's nest.
 Applying change or new rules is causing you severe brain